Bikatr7/Kudasai/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Quick Start**<a name="quick-start"></a>

 Simply run Kudasai.py which will take a few seconds to load, insert a txt file path to the text you wish to translate, and then insert a replacement json file path if you wish to use one.
-If you do not wish to use a replacement json file, you can use the blank replacement json file provided in the replacements folder.
-This also serves as a template for making your own replacement json files.
+If you do not wish to use a replacement json file, you can simply input whatever and Kudasai will skip preprocessing and go straight to translation.

-After preprocessing is completed, you will be prompted to run the translation modules.
+After preprocessing is completed (if triggered), you will be prompted to run the translation modules.

 I recommend using Kijiku as it is vastly superior.

 See the [Kijiku Settings](#kijiku-settings) section for more information on Kijiku's settings, but default should run fine.
 Inside the demo folder is a copy of the settings I use to translate COTE should you wish to use them.
 There is also a demo txt file in the demo folder that you can use to test Kudasai.

-Follow the prompts and you should be good to go, results will be stored in the KudasaiOutput folder in the same directory as Kudasai.py.
+Follow the prompts and you should be good to go, results will be stored in the output folder in the same directory as kudasai.py.

 ---------------------------------------------------------------------------------------------------------------------------------------------------
 **Notes**<a name="notes"></a>